 With the power to securely share digital assets from a decentralized single source, blockchain technology has been groundbreaking for almost every sector.
 Popular for being the database behind cryptocurrencies, blockchain holds many promises for the future.

 It’s no secret that the cloud is superior to on premises databases.
 However, just understanding how the cloud works might not be enough these days.
 “Every aspect of a job, from data analytics, code and DevOps, is integrating on the cloud, which presents brand tools that can be learned,” says Dave.
 “One of the most popular cloud databases to master is AWS, as it’s the most in-demand cloud system amongst employers.”
 One of the best ways to understand AWS is by getting experience on the job.
 However, if you don’t have the opportunity at work to develop this skill, there are also online courses that allow you to become AWS certified.

 New software methodologies and practices, such as paired programming and agile environments, are requiring tech teams to collaborate more than ever before.
 If tech candidates don’t have the communication skills to work with teams, it will be very difficult to be successful in the tech industry.
 In particular, if you aspire to become a team lead or an architect, your communication skills will be essential to getting to this role and moving up.

 Computer science fundamentals

 Although there are new programming languages coming out very frequently, these software languages are built on the fundamentals of computer science.
 If you have a good understanding and foundation of computer science, you’ll be able to pick up these technologies and frameworks very well.
-“Tech organizations are looking for developers who can learn quickly and can solve problems, and having a strong computer science background enables tech candidates to do those things,” says Michael.
+“Tech organizations are looking for developers who can learn quickly and can solve problems, and having a strong computer science background enables tech candidates to do those things,” says Dave.
 “While you may not know all the languages a future employer may need from a developer, many organizations will give you a shot if you have a strong understanding of computer science.”